 Ask the licensee’s staff to explain when BPTSs are submitted in each quarter.
 Is the frequency consistent with normal specimens submitted throughout the quarter, or are all BPTSs submitted at one time towards the end of the quarter?
 The later approach would alert the laboratory to the likelihood that the specimens were not donor specimens, because of the high number of positive results.

-Ask the licensee’s staff to explain how it completes the CCF for a BPTS.
+Ask the licensee’s staff to explain how it completes the Federal CCF for a BPTS.
 Review the CCFs for a sample of BPTSs submitted for testing.
-Verify that CCF was completed as though it were a donor sample.
+Verify that each Federal CCF was completed as though it were a donor sample.

 Request that the licensee provide documentation from the BPTS supplier that confirms that the BPTSs meet the requirements in 10 CFR 26.168(g) and (h).